 From 1913 to 1914, Colorado coal miners and owners bitterly, and often bloodily, battled over labor strikes.
-Tensions reached fever pitch on April 20, 1914 when the Colorado National Guard, paid by mine owners, entered the Ludlow mining community and shots began to fire on both sides.
-Thinking everyone had fled, the National Guard set fire to the tent camp, killing almost 15 hidden women and children.
+On April 20, 1914, guardsmen began firing on the tent colony.
+That evening, eleven children and two women died in a fire set by the National Guard.
 The Massacre sparked nationwide protests.
 While the strike continued on until December, John D. Rockefeller, Jr., the chief mine owner, became a villain of the press.
 Read more about it!

 The information in this guide focuses on primary source materials found in the digitized historic newspapers from the digital collection Chronicling America.

 The timeline below highlights important dates related to this topic and a section of this guide provides some suggested search strategies for further research in the collection.

 |April 20, 1914||After months of labor disputes, the National Guard enters the Ludlow mining community and a deadly battle quickly ensues.
 Thinking everyone has fled, the Colorado National Guard sets fire to the camp, killing at least 13 women and children hiding inside.|

 |April 28, 1914||John D. Rockefeller, Jr., the primary shareholder of the mine company, faces increasing scrutiny for his role in massacre.|

 |April 29, 1914||Noted muckraker Upton Sinclair and other protesters are arrested outside of Rockefeller headquarters.
 Soon after, Lewis gives a scathing address, asserting that Rockefeller is half vampire.|

 |April 30, 1914||President Wilson orders federal troops into Colorado to restore peace.|